dpiza/philosophers/README.md

 ## Description

-This project is a multi-thread philosopher's life simulation.
+This project is a multi-thread simulation of the dining philosopher's problem.

 ## Goals